aabbtree77/esp32-vpn/README.md

   done
   ```

-The async codes use artificial delays of up to 20s to react robustly to the broker's messages.
+The async codes use artificial delays up to 20s to react robustly to the broker's messages.

 ## SSD1306 Display